yodrew/darkroomretreat/manuscript/format.md

 This is part of everybody.
 It means you and I are enough.
 Given the chance---the proper conditions---we have in ourselves what we need to recover.

-## warning {#warning}
+W> ## warning {#warning}

 There are four harmful and dangerous ways to retreat in darkness.
-I learned about them the hard way.
+I learned about them the hard way and am paying the price to this day.
 The only possible point of my enduring them was so I could warn you.
 These are little gateways to hell.
 I sincerely wish for you heed my words and to avoid such suffering.

 Fortunately, avoiding it is easy once you know.
 I will just list them here and point you to longer discussions of them elsewhere in the book.
 Just say no to: